popcor255/katacoda-tekton/getting-started-tekton-pipelines/step3.md

 The **image resource** specifies the repository to which the image built by the **Task** will be pushed:

+Create these files in the editor and apply them with kubectl:

 ```yaml
 apiVersion: tekton.dev/v1alpha1
 kind: PipelineResource